 What is Egg Donation?

-Egg donation is an assisted reproductive method that allows individuals and couples to experience motherhood by using another woman’s eggs.
-For women who are unable to naturally reproduce using their own eggs and for men who are in need of an egg to produce an embryo, utilizing donor eggs is the best option.
-The process involves utilizing eggs from a younger woman and infusing them with sperm to create an embryo, before implanting them into the intended mother or surrogate’s uterus through in vitro fertilization (IVF).
+Egg donation is an assisted reproductive method that allows individuals and couples to experience parenthood by using another woman’s eggs.
+Utilizing donor eggs is a great option for women who are unable to naturally reproduce using their own eggs, and for men who need an egg to produce an embryo.
+The process involves utilizing eggs from a younger woman and fertilizing them with sperm to create and embryo.
+The embryo is than implanted in the intended mother or surrogates uterus via IVF.

 Our Egg Bank, where a large selection of quality eggs are frozen through vitrification and stored in our on-site laboratory, makes your journey to parenthood shorter and less risky.
 It puts you in complete control of your timeline, since banked eggs are available for immediate use.
 Additionally, selecting donors from our bank eliminates waiting time and unforeseen setbacks.
 With our egg bank, you maximize success rates due to a guaranteed yield of mature eggs.

 Our extensive donor database allows you to find your perfect match.
 Whether you are looking for a donor with high IQ, specific aesthetics, gifts or talents, our matching program assures you have the opportunity to select the characteristics most important to you.
 With a fresh donor, you will also have the opportunity to ask the donor any questions you may have and the pool of eggs will not be divided or shared with other intended parents.

 - Advanced maternal age